Scripting

 Getting Information about the Current Shortcut

-You can easily retrieve information about the current shortcut from the shortcut object.
-Currently this only includes the shortcut's ID, name and description.
+You can easily retrieve information about the current shortcut and the category it belongs to from the shortcut object.
+This includes the shortcut's ID, name, description and whether it is hidden, as well as its category's ID and name.

 shortcut.id;